pyagon/pygate/README.md

 ## Installation

-Ensure you have a MongoDB server running (locally for now)
+Ensure you have a MongoDB server and redis running (locally for now).

 Install requirements